 They operate in an environment where legal contracts were even more inadequate than today for driving optimal partnership behavior.
 The above Egyptian merchant lacked capabilities to monitor French market conditions (i.e. contract monitoring).
 In addition, international litigation courts were almost non-existent (i.e. contract enforcement).

 Despite these challenges, collaborative partnerships in Medieval trade flourished.
 Based on historic records, various merchant groups (e.g. Maghrebi traders in Egypt, Italian merchant guilds, etc.) employed reputation referencing networks for encouraging win-win collaboration behaviors.

-A formal industry reputation network can provide strong incentives to rally internal stakeholders and external partners to commit to win-win value creation over near term zero-sum games.
-Building a reputation network in today’s market context would likely require an industry agreed upon reporting standard, managed by an impartial 3rd party broker (similar to ISO certification).
-Before companies can collaborate to win, they must collaborate on enabling success.
+A formal or even informal industry reputation network can provide strong incentives to rally internal stakeholders and external partners to commit to win-win value creation over near term zero-sum games.
+Building a reputation network in today’s market context would likely require an industry agreed upon reporting standard, managed by an impartial 3rd party distributed broker.